vrimori/visualstudio-docs.ja-jp/docs/ide/how-to-split-a-class-into-partial-classes-class-designer.md

 ---
-title: "方法: 1 つのクラスを複数の部分クラスに分割する (クラス デザイナー) | Microsoft Docs" ms.custom: ms.date: 11/04/2016
+title: 'How to: Split a Class into Partial Classes (Class Designer) | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer:
-ms.reviewer: